Configuring the Import of OSM data🔗

 .

-They take key match lists for main and extra names respectively.
+They take key match lists for primary and auxiliary names respectively.

 Example